 Not only are weeds unsightly in your grass, but they are also a frequent contributor to allergies.
 Weeds have seeds that are blown off by the wind or other factors and float through the air, causing you to sneeze or have other uncomfortable allergy symptoms.

-Though several grass weeds may show up on your lawn uninvited, there are three common grass weeds that we will learn about in-depth:
+Though several grass weeds may show up on your yard uninvited, there are three common grass weeds that we will learn about in-depth:

 Dandelions are one of the most easily recognizable weeds.
-There are two types of dandelions found commonly in residential lawns: bright yellow flowers or the white, globe-shaped “wish” flowers.
+There are two common indicators of dandelions found commonly in residential lawns: bright yellow flowers or the white, globe-shaped “wish” flowers.

 These pretty dandelion flower displays tend to appear in the spring but are not always a cheerful sight to homeowners.
 Dandelions are master survivors, which is why it is tough to rid them from your lawn.